pshassett/CriticalityMaps/docs/criticality.rst

 * .pdf maps of the population and nodes impacted at each node/link tested

 This behavior can be overridden by setting the post_process argument to False.
-The results summary .yml file will still be produced and can be then custom-processed with the process_criticality() function.
+The results summary .yml file will still be produced and can be then custom-processed with the :func:`.process_criticality` function.
 See the api documentation on :func:`.process_criticality` for more details.

 The results of criticality analyses can also be displayed on an interactive map as demonstrated in